Opteo/google-ads-api/docs/content/concepts/mutations/using_mutate_resources.md

 As well as creating resources, `mutateResources` also supports updating and deleting multiple resources (which also works with temporary resource ids).
 Use the `_operation` field in an operation to specify the mode, being either `create`, `update` or `delete`.
 This field isn't required and defaults to `create`.
 In the example below, these operations are executed:

 1. A new budget with the temporary resource id `-1` is created.
-2. An existing campaign (id of `456`) is updated to use the new budget (`-1`)
+2. An existing campaign (id of `456`) is updated to use the new budget (`-1`).
-3. The original budget that was being used by the campaign is deleted
+3. The original budget used by the campaign is deleted.

 ```javascript
 const response = await customer.mutateResources([